Avoyelles Correctional Center

 Mental Health Services

-The AVC Mental Health Department provides a range of resources appropriate to the needs of the offender, including individual and group counseling.
-All counseling services are administered by a qualified mental health professional.
-Specialized treatment programs include the following: Crisis Intervention, Sex Offender Treatment, Anger Management, and Substance Abuse Counseling.
+The Mental Health Department provides a range of services appropriate to the needs of the offender, including psychiatric care for offenders with mental illness and individual and group counseling.
+All counseling services are adminsitered by a qualified mental health professional.
+Specialized treatment programs include the following: crisis intervention, sex offender treatment, anger management, and substance abuse treatment.
 The Mental Health Department also completes aftercare referrals to appropriate agencies for offenders who discharge with mental health needs.

 It is the mission of AVC’s Medical Department to provide comprehensive health services for offenders.
 The department offers professional care and provides for a continuous systematic review of policy, procedure and practice to offer health services and education which will enhance the ability of the offender to successfully reintegrate into society upon release.
 Medical Services include:

 - 24 Hour Nursing Coverage